This year’s Graduation Games mark DADIU's 10-years anniversary, and all six games are a good indication of how far DADIU has come.

 We have come a long way but we still have a journey ahead of us

 Gunnar Wille, Head of DADIU, was one of the main forces behind the establishment of DADIU in 2005, and is proud of the accomplishments.

 ‘We set out to do for the Danish games industry what the National Film School of Denmark has done for our film industry, Gunnar Wille explains.
 'The Danish games industry has developed tremendously since we started 10 years ago - we see a much larger industry with very creative products and with an annual revenue of more than a billion DKK – but there is still a long way to go’.
 Gunnar Wille continues: ‘DADIU is a unique computer games education seen nowhere else in the world and based on a great network of universities and art schools.
 I believe we are on the right track.’

 The games are presented at The National Film School of Denmark to an invited audience on December 10th.
 Alongside the presentations DADIU celebrates its 10-year anniversary.

-The National Academy of Digital, Interactive Entertainment has been around since 2005.
+The National Academy of Digital, Interactive Entertainment was established in 2005.

-Since August, this year’s group of 116 students from the IT University in Copenhagen, The National Film School of Denmark, Aarhus University , Aalborg University, University of Copenhagen, DTU, The Academy of Fine Arts, and TRUEMAX Academy have been spending all ofctheir time focusing on computer games.
+Since August, this year’s group of 103 students from the IT University in Copenhagen, The National Film School of Denmark, Aarhus University, Aalborg University, University of Copenhagen, DTU, The Academy of Fine Arts, and TRUEMAX Academy have been spending all of their time focusing on computer games.
 They have had classes, workshops, and as the last element they have participated in a large game production resulting in the six graduation games.
-For the production they have worked in six almost professional teams from November till now.
+They have worked on the productions in six almost professional teams from November till now.

 DADIU is part of The National Film School of Denmark.